 - freshly ground black pepper

-- Place pork and chopped tomatoes in a pot, pour water in pot until the pork is barely covered bring to a boil.
+- Place pork, onions and chopped tomatoes in a pot, pour water in pot until the pork is barely covered bring to a boil.
 If using tamarind place it on a muslin cloth and tie the ends.
 Bring to a boil then simmer for 30 minutes.

 - Add the taro then continue to simmer for 30 minutes.